-- When you consent to a judgment in a Housing Court case, it appears not only on your tenant screening report but also on the "Public Record" section of the credit report. - Consenting to a judgment dramatically lowers your credit score.
+- When you consent to a judgment in a Housing Court case, the judgment appears not only on your tenant screening report but also on the "Public Record" section of your credit report. - Consenting to a judgment dramatically lowers your credit score.
 Whenever possible, you should avoid consenting to a judgment in Housing Court.